intelops/kubviz/README.md

 kubectl --namespace kubviz port-forward $POD_NAME 3000
 ```

 3. Access "localhost:3000" in your web browser, where you'll be prompted to enter your credentials.
 Utilize the username "admin" and the password obtained from step 1 to proceed.

+#### TTL - Time-To-Live Feature

+We've implemented a Time-To-Live (TTL) feature to streamline the management of data within your ClickHouse tables.
+With TTL, historical data can be automatically relocated to alternative storage or purged to optimize storage space.
+This feature is particularly valuable for scenarios like time-series data or logs where older data gradually loses its relevance over time.

+#### Configuring TTL

+The TTL value is customizable, empowering you to define the specific duration after which data is marked as 'expired'.

+To guide you through the process of setting up a TTL, [please follow these steps](docs/CONFIGURATION_TTL.md)

 ## Use Cases